amikami102/PO843-Rmd-sample/README.md

-## PO843 Rmarkdown Sample
+# PO843 Rmarkdown Sample

+## Overview
 This repository contains material for PO843 *Maximum Likelihood Estimation*'s Rmarkdown tutorial session.
 The goal of the tutorial is to show how to apply features of Rmarkdown and `knitr` to create reproducible manuscripts.
-The sample document (in ".html" and ".pdf" output) demonstrates
+The "sample-ta" document (available in both ".html" and ".pdf") demonstrates

-- how to format the YAML to include
+- how to format the YAML to insert
     - the current date,
     - the abstract,
-    - \LaTeX packages
+    - LaTeX packages
     - parameters to be used in `rmarkdown::render()`;
-- how to use `knitr` chunk options such as `echo`, `fig.path`, `dev`, `fig.align`;
+- how to use `knitr` chunk options globally and locally;
 - how to create tables for R output with `stargazer()` and `xtable()`;
 - how to insert a bibliography using external ".bib" file;
 - how to insert inline citation and footnotes;
-- how to insert cross references.
+- how to create cross references.

+### Drawing with TikZ
+Additionally, there is a .tex file in the "script" folder that produces a directed-acyclic graph using TikZ.
+The output "dag.pdf" is saved in "fig" folder.

+### Makefile
-Finally, this repository contains a "makefile" that automatically creates ".html" and ".pdf" out of "sample-ta.Rmd".
-According to Karl Broman, this is the most important tool to creating manuscripts for reproducible research, but it tends to be ignored.
-As "sample-ta.Rmd" creates both ".html" and ".pdf" documents and contains chunks whose functions depend on some parameters, a makefile automating file compilation is appropriate.
+Finally, this repository contains a "Makefile" that automatically creates ".html" and ".pdf" out of "sample-ta.Rmd" and "fig/dag.pdf" from "script/dag.tex".
+According to Karl Broman's ["Minimal Make"](http://kbroman.org/minimal_make/), [*GNU Make*](https://www.gnu.org/software/make/) is the most important tool for a reproducible research.
+As our "sample-ta.Rmd" creates both ".html" and ".pdf" documents and contains `knitr` chunks whose functions depend on some parameters, a makefile automating file compilation is appropriate.

 ## Repository organization
 ```